 The series will publish research monographs and edited collections between 60,000–90,000 words that include a range of philosophical, methodological and disciplinary approaches, which enrich and develop the field of social complexity and push it forward in new directions.

 David Byrne is Emeritus Professor at the School of Applied Social Sciences, Durham University, UK.

-Emma Uprichard isAssociate Professor and Deputy Director at the Centre for Interdisciplinary Methodologies, University of Warwick, UK.
-She is also co-director of the Nuffield, ESRC, HEFCE funded Warwick Q-Step Centre aimed at promoting quantitative methods across the social sciences.
+Emma Uprichard is Reader at the Centre for Interdisciplinary Methodologies, University of Warwick, UK.
+She is also director of the Nuffield, ESRC, HEFCE funded Warwick Q-Step Centre aimed at promoting quantitative methods across the social sciences.

 This book assesses the value and relevance of the literature on complex systems to policy-making, contributing to both social theory and policy analysis.
 For this purpose it develops two key ideas: agile action and transformative realism.
 The book takes some major themes from complexity science,...